 Within each plant, these pigment compounds vary in concentration and exact chemical structure making them all slightly different when using them for color in a food or beverage.
 For example, purple sweet potato appears bright magenta pink in low pH applications, while others like purple corn appear bright red.
 They are all generally heat and light stable but anthocyanins from vegetable sources tend to be slightly more stable than those from fruit sources.

 Anthocyanins are unique compared to other natural colors because the molecule slightly shifts in structure based on the pH that it is in, causing it to change colors from pink/red in lower pH levels to purple/blue in neutral/high pH levels.
 Watch it in action!

-Betanins are the water–soluble pigments that give red beets, or beetroot, their bright red color.
-They provide magenta pink to red shades in foods and beverages and are one of the most popular natural color sources.
-They are generally very light stable but will fade during heat processing.
+Betanins are the water–soluble pigments that give red beets, or beetroot, their bright red hue.
+They provide magenta pink to red shades in foods and beverages and are one of the most popular natural color sources, especially for applications like confections, yogurt, and frostings.
+These colors are generally very light stable but will fade during heat processing.